saitama951/ClickHouse/src/Parsers/Kusto/KQL_ReleaseNote.md

    └────────┴────────────────────────────┴───────────────┴───────────────┘
    ```

-   the following behavious are same as Azure Data Explorer
+   the following behaviours are same as Azure Data Explorer
    if no alias specified, the functions return a single tuple includes arrays. can use array sbscripon to access the element inside. for exapmple:
    ```
    print array_sort_asc(dynamic([2, 1, 3]), dynamic([20, 40, 30]), dynamic([100, 200]))[0] -> [1,2,3]
    ```
-   if a signle alias is used the firt array as an column is returned :
+   if a single alias is used the first array as an column is returned :
    ```
    print t = array_sort_asc(dynamic([2, 1, 3]), dynamic([20, 40, 30]), dynamic([100, 200]))
    ┌─t───────┐